IHE/RAD.IRA/input/pagecontent/rad-x9.md

 ##### 2:3.X9.4.2.3 Expected Actions

 If the Manager receives an error confirmation message (i.e. `status` `4xx` or `5xx`) from at least one of the Subscribers, then the Manager shall send a `syncerror` event following [Send SyncError Event](rad-x10.html) to all subscribers that subscribed to the `syncerror` event.

+The Manager shall not change the current context in the session even if it receives an error confirmation message.

+> Note: The Manager sets the current context as a result of processing a `[FHIR resource]-open` event.
+Whether or not one or more of the Subscribers failed to apply the context change does not affect the context managed by the Manager.

 ### 2:3.X9.5 Security Considerations